 Difference between supply chain and logistics

-As a business owner, it is natural for you to ask if supply chain and logistics mean the same.
+As a business owner, it is natural for you to ask: Is supply chain and logistics the same?

 Though these words are often used interchangeably, they do not mean the same.
 Logistics is a part of supply chain process.
 Logistics refers essentially to the transportation of goods, whereas supply chain refers to the end-to-end process from procurement to delivery and returns.